Car radar for estimating the range of a single target

 simT = 640*T; # время симуляции модели

-Let's run the model simulation calculation using the run_model function:
+Let's start calculating the simulation of the model using the run_model function:

 run_model("FMCW_Radar_Range_Estimation",@__DIR__); # Запустить модель